dcomtois/summarytools/README.md

 |      **Total** |  150 |  100.00 |       100.00 |  100.00 |       100.00 |
 ```

-This ``ascii-plus-plus'' content needs an interpreted in order to be displayed as _html_. _Rmarkdown_ documents can be converted to other formats as well, such as _pdf_ or _rtf_.
+This ``ascii-plus-plus'' content needs an interpreted in order to be displayed as _html_. _markdown_ documents can be converted to other formats as well, such as _pdf_ or _rtf_.

 To learn more about _markdown_ and _rmarkdown_, see [John MacFarlane's page](http://johnmacfarlane.net/pandoc/) and this [RStudio's R Markdown Quicktour](http://rmarkdown.rstudio.com/).